ibm-cloud-docs/speech-to-text/index.md

 ## Input features
 {: #inputFeatures}

-The service's interfaces share many common input features for transcribing speech to text:
+The service's interfaces share common input features for transcribing speech to text:

 -   [*Audio formats*](/docs/services/speech-to-text/audio-formats.html) - You can transcribe Ogg or Web Media (WebM) audio with the Opus or Vorbis codec, MP3 (or MPEG), Waveform Audio File Format (WAV), Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), mu-law (or u-law) audio, and basic audio.
 -   [*Languages and models*](/docs/services/speech-to-text/input.html#models) - For most languages, you can use transcribe audio by using broadband or narrowband models.
 Use broadband for audio that is sampled at a minimum rate of 16 kHz.
 Use narrowband for audio that is sampled at a minimum rate of 8 kHz.